Hi friends, if you're looking for some DIY ideas to build a dragon fruit trellis in containers then check out this following section.

 Take note of how deep you'll be planting the post in.
 If it's about 1-1.5ft (30-45 cm) then we'll have about 5ft (1.5m) of post from the top of container up.

 Many people use a 4x4 inch square post.
 A round cylindrical post also works.
 Some like the square one better because it provides a flat surface for the branches to lean on.
-Now let's choose some post materials.

 Chemically treated wood may not be the best idea for dragon fruit posts.
 They may release toxic chemicals into the soil.
 Pine, red wood, yellow lumbar work well for this.
 Pressure treated wood or bamboo is also good.
 Wood holds some moisture so the plants air roots can latch on & enjoy.
 In some climate however wood may rot & fail after some years.
+So you can replace them if need be.

 PVC plumbing pipes also work as supporting poles.
 You may want to block the open ends so small stuff won't come inside or reproduce it in.
 Some wrap a PVC wrapper around a wooden post to prevent early rotting.
-A PVC cement mix can work.
-It makes this overall weight a bit heavier & the post more sturdy.
+A PVC + cement mix can work.
+It makes the overall weight a bit heavier & the post more sturdy.

 You can also try tomato cages.
 They are cheap & work okay for growing dragon fruits.
 If the plants branch out quite a bit, the cage may be a bit flimsy to support their overall weight.
 Pruning off some branches can help in this case.